Red Sox vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Red Sox Recent Betting Performance

-- Over the past 10 games, the Red Sox have been favored just once and lost that contest.
+- The Red Sox have been the favorite twice in the last 10 games and lost both contests.

-- When it comes to hitting the over, the Red Sox and their opponents are 2-8-0 in their last 10 games with a total.
+- The Red Sox and their opponents have combined to hit the over three times in their last 10 games with a total.

-- The Red Sox are winless against the spread in their last two chances.
-The average over/under established by bookmakers in Boston's past four contests has been 8.5, a span during which the Red Sox and their opponents have finished under every time.
+- The Red Sox have not covered in any of their last two games with a spread.

 Explore More About This Game